Keely-Ann-Maritz/Payment-Portal/README.md

  ### **Admin Portal**
  1. In the terminal, ensure the backend is running.
  2. Run the following command, in the frontend-admin folder: : ```npm run dev```
  3. The user will be welcomed to a login page, upon opening the application.
-Enter the Admin credentials (username and password).
+Enter the Super Admin credentials (username and password).
  4. Select the <b>Login</b> to Login to the Admin Portal.
  5. View a list of Employee accounts.
  6. Select the Add Employee navigation bar tab, to navigate to the Add Employee Form.